hyrathon/gdbserver-static-9.2-x86-64/README.md

 # gdbserver-static-9.2-x86-64
-Prebuilt gdbserver static 9.2 for poor programmers like me
+Prebuilt gdbserver static 9.2 for unlucky programmers like me